bekki-alymbek/bash_profile/README.md

 When you login (type username and password) via console, either sitting at the machine, or remotely via ssh: .bash_profile is executed to configure your shell before the initial command prompt.
 But, if you’ve already logged into your machine and open a new terminal window (xterm) then .bashrc is executed before the window command prompt. .bashrc is also run when you start a new bash instance by typing /bin/bash in a terminal.

+#Commands for Environment Variables

+`env`  – The command lists all of the environment variables in the shell.
+`printenv` – The command prints all (if no environment variable is specified) of environment variables and definitions of the current environment.
+`set` – The command assigns or defines an environment variable.
+`unset` – The command deletes the environment variable.
+`export` – The command exports the value of the newly assigned environment variable.

 # Creating functions

 ```